traderjohn/yogic-startpage/README.md

 };
 ```

-For how to pick the right font for your startpage, check out [this article](https://designschool.canva.com/font-design/)

 ## Installation:

 ### I. As local file for your browser
 1. [Download](https://github.com/traderjohn/yogic-startpage/archive/master.zip) and unzip the file in a local directory of your choice.
 2. Edit the links.txt (and js/settings.js) file per the [config section](#configuration)
-3. Change your browser settings to point to the downloaded **index.html** (for example: _file://Users/johnho/Documents/yogic-startpage/index.html_)
+3. Change your browser settings to point to the downloaded **index.html** (for example: _file://Users/SuperUser/Documents/yogic-startpage/index.html_)
   * [Chrome](http://wikihow.com/Change-Your-Homepage-on-Chrome): in Step 4 input the local path to index.html
   * [Firefox](http://wikihow.com/Change-Your-Start-Page-on-Mozilla-Firefox)
   * [Opera & Safari](http://www.makeuseof.com/tag/quick-and-easy-safari-and-opera-start-page-customization/)